kaosat-dev/Blenvy/docs/quickstart/readme.md

 cargo add bevy
 cargo add blenvy --git https://github.com/kaosat-dev/Blenvy/ --branch blenvy
 ```

+This guide will tell you to `cargo run` at multiple points.
+We expect that you are still in the `my_game` directory when you do so.

 Now, replace the contents of `src/main.rs` with the following: